-The Governor with particular responsibility for SEND is Rebecca Silkstone.
-She will meet with the SENCO at least termly to discuss actions taken by the school.
+The Governor with particular responsibility for SEND will meet with the SENCO at least termly to discuss actions taken by the school.

 Complaints

 The school works, wherever possible, in partnership with parents to ensure a collaborative approach to meeting pupils' needs.